Greece in March is not the most common time to visit. After all, most people that travel to Greece come here for the islands and the summer sun.

 Rhodes old town is one of Greece’s 18 UNESCO world heritage sites.
 It is also Europe’s oldest continually inhabited mediaeval town.

 Spend a few days exploring the charming old town and then head southwards to the Acropolis of Lindos.
-It is a little chilly for swimming off the coast of the island’s beaches (but locals do it!).
+While planning your itinerary for Greece, note that it can be a little chilly for a swim in March, even off the island’s beaches (but locals do it!).
 However, a refreshing afternoon stroll along a gorgeous coastline never goes amiss.

 Santorini in March may not be the most common choice, but this is actually a very good time to travel.
 This is your opportunity to catch the world-famous Santorini sunsets, snap dreamy photos in front of beautiful Cycladic buildings and treat yourself to a wine tasting.